This post contains affiliate links, to find out more information, please read my affiliate disclosure

 I still really like the Specialized Turbo Vado SL at £2499 for the entry-level model it really is a great bit of kit.
 It’s lightweight, looks great, has a very good battery range and that motor is just sublime!
 The Specialized has only just been released (May 2020) and uses the same e-assist technology found on the £10k + Turbo Creo S-works.

-If you’re looking for an e-bike that can handle rougher terrain, then the Ribble CGR AL e flat bar edition takes some beating (for the price).
+If you’re looking for an e-bike that can handle rougher terrain but has the practicality of a low-step frame, then the Ribble CGR AL e Step-Through takes some beating (for the price).
 The Whyte Hoxton also has a good set of gravel riding credentials and would certainly be worth considering if you’re going to be riding on unpaved surfaces.

 The Boardman HYB 8.9e is a best seller, and is still the cheapest electric bike (that I’m aware of) that uses the removable Fazua Evation drive system.